turing-ch/comms/beach-episode.md

 as far as how Turing looks in the pic, just keep in mind that he is a fairly typical twink. the only exception to that, Turing has no nipples.

-I was thinking this could be used as a phone background (like the music player), but I got a new phone and the dimensions are ==2796 by 1290 pixels== now
+I was thinking this could be used as a phone background (like the music player), but I got a new phone and the dimensions are **2796 by 1290 pixels** now.

 ## trunks